-Inverter Chargers are a must-have RV accessory if you do a lot of boondocking.
+Inverter Chargers are a must-have RV accessory if you do a lot of camping off-grid.
 Not only does it convert DC power to AC power, but it can also charge your battery bank.
 This is a popular upgrade many motorhome owners make to replace the current converter.

 There are two main things to look for when deciding which inverter/charger to get: size and type.
-In this article, we’ll discuss the features of inverter/chargers and explain how to find the best one for your RV.
+In this article, we’ll discuss the best inverter/chargers and explain how to replace your old converter.

 - Confused about power?
-Learn the differences between Converters, Inverters, and Inverter/Chargers
+Learn the difference between an inverter and converter

 Inverters combined with smart converters are called inverter chargers.
 They can charge your battery bank with city power and also provide power to run household electronics from your RV battery bank.